 Addition and subtraction activities for kids that build math fact fluency and teach ways of solving word problems in hands-on ways.

-Tired of searching Pinterest or googling to find engaging, hands-on addition and subtraction activities for kids?
+Are you tired of searching Pinterest or googling to find engaging, hands-on addition, and subtraction activities for kids?
 Are you looking for lessons and activity ideas that are fun and build a strong understanding of addition and subtraction?
 Then you have come to the right place!

 Here you will find a ton of math tips and strategies for teaching addition and subtraction in primary grades.
 The ideas collected here will help you bring addition and subtraction activities, games, and centers into your classroom or home.

 The activities, books, math units (linked in resources below), and other resource suggestions (including a FREE one) cover a ton of addition and subtraction concepts.
 Plus, find valuable addition and subtraction materials and manipulative recommendations, as well as freebies you can access today!
 This post is filled with a ton of value for you as you teach.

 Addition and Subtraction Activities & Concepts